 The Japanese ignore the normal replacement procedures.
-Keep two separate dead piles, one "Battalion Pile" and one "Other Pile".
-Place lost Japanese Infantry Battalions (those with an "X" symbol) and Garrison Battalions ("Gar") into the "Battalion Pile" and place all other ground and air units into the "Other Pile" (Mules, Wagons, and Trucks are never recovered in this manner).
+Keep two separate dead piles, one "Battalion Pile" and one "Other Pile."
+Place lost Japanese Infantry Battalions (those with the actual NATO Infantry sumbol) and Garrison Battalions ("Gar") into the "Battalion Pile" and place all other combat and air units into the "Other Pile" (Mules, Wagons, and Trucks are never recovered in this manner).
 Roll on the Variable Replacement Table each turn.
 From this roll, the Japanese may get a number of 'Battalions' and/or 'Other' units.
 For a Battalion result, randomly pick a unit from the Battalion Pile.
 For an "Other" result, randomly pick a unit from the "Other Pile" OR flip a reduced on-map air unit to full strength.
-If there are no units in the appropriate dead pile, then no units reenter.
+If there are no units in the appropriate dead pile, then no units re-enter.

-If an air unit is picked from the "Other Pile", place it on any friendly airbase at reduced strength.
+If an air unit is picked from the "Other Pile," place it on any friendly airbase at reduced strength.

-All other units enter at (in priority order):
+All replaced combat units enter at (in priority order):